eclipse-sumo/sumo/docs/web/docs/netedit.md

 number of vehsPerHour.
 Furthermore, the defined edge speed will be adjusted to the specified speed similar of the operation of a variable speed sign.
-Calibrators will also remove vehicles if the traffic on their lane is jammend beyond the specified flow and speed.
+Calibrators will also remove vehicles if the traffic on their lane is jammed beyond the specified flow and speed.
 This ensures that invalid jams do not grow upstream past a calibrator.
 A double click over the calibrator icon opens the values editor.